When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 The time-travelling romance returns, as Claire (Caitriona Balfe) and Jamie (Sam Heughan) try to construct their new life collectively in pre-revolutionary America.
 Following a cliffhanger ending final season, what’s going to season 5 of Outlander maintain for the Frasers?

-“Followers can relaxation assured their beloved Claire and Jamie might be again dealing with new challenges, adversaries and adventures in seasons 5 and 6 as we delve into American historical past and proceed the story of the Frasers as they settle within the New World,” Starz president and CEO Chris Albrecht mentioned in an announcement in Might of 2018.
+“Followers can relaxation assured their beloved Claire and Jamie shall be again going through new challenges, adversaries and adventures in seasons 5 and 6 as we delve into American historical past and proceed the story of the Frasers as they settle within the New World,” Starz president and CEO Chris Albrecht mentioned in an announcement in Might of 2018.

-We additionally know the fifth season might be primarily based on the fifth e book within the sequence The Fiery Cross… Learn on for plot particulars and predictions.
+We additionally know the fifth season shall be primarily based on the fifth ebook within the collection The Fiery Cross… Learn on for plot particulars and predictions.

 When is Outlander season 5 launched?